ThibautJanssens/jepsenbrite/readme.md

 The job was to take the [application](https://github.com/PaulineRoppe/jepsenbrite) of another group and while fixing some minor bugs, adding new features.
 Obviously we had to keep the design of the original owner.
 You can check the original application on this [link](https://jepsen-brite.herokuapp.com/).

 The application is still a CRUD Application to manage events online.
-If you want to know how does it look like check it out [here]()
+If you want to know how the new version looks like check it out [here](https://jepsen-brite-v2.herokuapp.com/).

 ## Built With